dbachm/epub-compress/README.md

 Use at your own risk!

 # How the script works
-Loop trough your epub library and tries to compress each epub.
+Loops trough epub library and tries to compress each epub.
-If the compressed epub is smaller than the original, overwrite it, else skip it.
+If the compressed epub is smaller than the original, overwrite the source file, else skip it.
 When done, write a hidden file next to the epub:
 ```